10619082/email-intent-sentiment-llm/README.md

 ---

 ### 3. **Prompt Development and Testing**

 Various classification and evaluation prompts were created and tested to achieve the highest possible accuracy in email intent classification.
 The repository includes:

 - **Classification Prompts**: Multiple iterations were developed to refine email classification.
 The classification prompt called `prompt_01` yielded the highest accuracy across the dataset.
+  - For more details, refer to the [Classification Prompt Documentation](https://github.com/10619082/email-intent-sentiment-llm/raw/main/Documentation/Classification%20prompt%20Documentation.md).

 - **Evaluation Prompt**: Designed to score and assess classification outputs for accuracy and robustness.
+  - For more details, refer to the [Evaluation Prompt Documentation](https://github.com/10619082/email-intent-sentiment-llm/raw/main/Documentation/Evaluation%20prompt%20Documentation.md).

 - **Prompts Folder**: All developed prompts are stored in the `prompts` folder for easy reference.

+- **Evaluation Results**: All experiments conducted with various prompts, including their performance evaluations, can be found in the `evaluation_results` folder.
+This folder contains the results produced by the tested prompts, along with their corresponding evaluations, providing transparency and insight into the testing process.
 > **Note**: As outlined in [System Diagram and Pipeline for Prompt Testing Documentation.md](https://github.com/10619082/email-intent-sentiment-llm/raw/main/Documentation/System%20Diagram%20and%20Pipeline%20for%20Prompt%20Testing%20Documentation.md), a unified dataset was used to simplify testing while ensuring coverage across diverse scenarios.

 ---